 Selina Solutions Concise Physics Class 10 Chapter 12 Radioactivity

 Chapter 12 of Selina Solutions Concise Physics discusses the topic Radioactivity.
 The process of spontaneous emission of alpha, beta and gamma radiations from the nucleus of atoms during their decay is known as Radioactivity.
-A few topics explained in this chapter are structure of the atom and nucleus, atomic model, isotopes, isobars, isotones, radioactivity, radioactivity as emission of alpha, beta, and gamma radiations, properties of alpha particles, properties of beta particles, properties of gamma radiations, distinction between the properties of alpha, beta and gamma radiations, changes within the nucleus in alpha, beta and gamma emission, uses of radioactivity – radio isotopes, sources of harmful radiations, harmful effects of radiation, safety precautions while using nuclear energy, background radiations, nuclear energy, nuclear fission, distinction between the radioactive decay and nuclear fission, nuclear fusion.
+A few topics explained in this chapter are the structure of the atom and nucleus, atomic model, isotopes, isobars, isotones, radioactivity, radioactivity as the emission of alpha, beta, and gamma radiations, properties of alpha particles, properties of beta particles, properties of gamma radiations, the distinction between the properties of alpha, beta and gamma radiations, changes within the nucleus in alpha, beta and gamma emission, uses of radioactivity – radioisotopes, sources of harmful radiations, harmful effects of radiation, safety precautions while using nuclear energy, background radiations, nuclear energy, nuclear fission, the distinction between the radioactive decay and nuclear fission, nuclear fusion.

 Benefits of Selina Solutions Concise Physics Class 10

 - Selina Solutions are the best study tools for students to boost exam preparation

 - Solutions are well structured by the experts having vast knowledge in Physics, as per the current ICSE syllabus

 - Chapter-wise solutions are provided with accurate answers in lucid and simple language